26 March 2021

 Preferred Payment Date: you can decide the date of the month you want payments to be made, this can be handy as you can work it around your payday and ensure it doesn’t clash with other bills you may have.

 Offer available to new applicants who receive full letter of approval within the qualifying period.
-Excludes tracker, buy-to-let, negative equity and applicants refinancing an existing permanent tsb mortgage.
+2% cashback at drawdown will be paid on the amount of the mortgage advanced.
+Excludes 4 Year Fixed Home Loan New Business Rates, tracker, buy-to-let, negative equity and applicants refinancing an existing permanent tsb mortgage.
 2% cashback at drawdown is paid into the customer’s mortgage paying account within 40 working days of mortgage drawdown.
 The qualifying period (11 January 2016 until 31 December 2021) may be extended as permanent tsb decides.
 Certain flexible mortgage repayment options can only be used one at a time and may result in additional interest costs over the term of the loan.
 Full details available on permanenttsb.ie, in branch or over the phone.
-Home Insurance options are arranged by permanent tsb p.l.c and underwritten by Allianz p.l.c. permanent tsb is appointed as a Single Agency Intermediary of Allianz p.l.c. for Home Insurance.
-Allianz p.l.c. (trading as Allianz) is regulated by the Central Bank of Ireland.
+Product eligibility criteria applies.
+Lending criteria, terms and conditions apply.
+Security and Insurance required. permanent tsb p.l.c is regulated by the Central Bank of Ireland.

 permanent tsb are a tied assurance agent of Irish Life Assurance plc.
 Irish Life Assurance plc is regulated by the Central Bank of Ireland.